tigistzn/GPT-wildlife-describer/README.md

 ### Features
 - Intelligent Text Generation: Transform factual Wikipedia data into engaging content using GPT-3.
 - Asynchronous Processing: Concurrently generate descriptions for a multitude of animals.
 - Easy Setup: Initiate with a simple species.json file.
-If desired, upgrade to fetching from and writing to a database.
+If desired, you can upgrade to fetching from and writing to a database.
 - Environment Management: Store your OpenAI API key securely in a .env file.

 ### Setup & Usage